AirVetra/discourse-hidden-user-fields-bidirectional/README.md

 2. Ensure the user is actually in the allowed group.
 3. Check the browser console for any errors (if debug mode is enabled).

+## Roadmap

+In future updates, I plan to add granular group settings to define exactly which groups can see and be seen (e.g., allowing Group A to see Group B, but not vice versa).

 ## Author

 **Alexey Goloviznin** (AirVetra)